viebel/klipse/contributing.md

 lumo -k . -c $cp
 ```

-3. inside lumo, you need to require your namespaces, and the cache will be stored inder `docs/cache-cljs` e.g.:
+3. inside lumo, you need to require your namespaces, and the cache will be stored under `docs/cache-cljs` e.g.:

 ```bash
 cljs.user=> (require 'clojure.test.check)